-Most people learn that they have a bed bug problem when they realize they’ve been bitten.
+Most people learn that they have a bed bug problem when they realize they have been bitten.
 These little nocturnal pests feed on blood, and humans are one of their favorite food sources.
-It can be hard to sleep – and really creep you out – knowing you have bugs crawling around in your bed, and on you.
+It can be hard to sleep – and really creep you out – knowing you have bugs crawling around on you in your bed

 HOW DO YOU KNOW YOU HAVE A BED BUG INFESTATION?

-If you find that you have bed bugs in your home, there are some things you can do to get rid of them:
+If you find that you have bed bugs in your home, what should you do?

 WASH YOUR BEDDING

-You can protect your mattresses by wrapping them in bed bug-proof encasements.
+You can protect your mattresses by wrapping them in a bed bug-proof zipper plastic case.
 These keep bed bugs off your mattress and box spring, and prevent them from making nests in your mattress.

 CHECK YOUR PET’S BEDDING, TOO

 Next you will want to check your pests.
 Bed bugs prefer to feed on humans, but they can also hitch a ride on household pets.
 Their bedding and stuffed toys can harbor bed bugs, so you should treat them the same way as your own bedding, furniture and personal items.
 If you throw away any pet items, be sure to seal them in a plastic bag, and dispose of them in an outside trash bin.

 Vacuum your mattress, headboard, bed frame, and under your bed.
 Clean thoroughly along baseboards and anywhere bed bugs can hide.

 When you are finished, dispose of the vacuum bag in your outside trash receptacle.